DeveloperNoShinigami/Eidolon-Unchained/wiki/Systems/Tasks-Reputation.md

 Notes

-- Reputation also integrates with AIDeity prayers to gate conversations/rewards.
+- Reputation integrates with AI Deity prayers to gate conversations/rewards.
+- Autocomplete: deity IDs and task IDs are suggested dynamically.